delvelabs/hammertime/docs/heuristics.md

 ```
 Objects added to the knowledge base need to be serializable, as the knowledge base can be store to a file to be shared
 between several HammerTime executions.

-## Retry engine

-The retry engine used by HammerTime can be passed to a heuristic if it needs to send requests when a request is
-received.
-Define a method named set_engine in your heuristic.